ocornut/imgui/examples/ios_example/README.md

 ## How to Use
 ----

+0. In Synergy, go to Preferences, and uncheck "Use SSL encryption"
 0. Run the example app.
 0. Tap the "servername" button in the corner
 0. Enter the name or the IP of your synergy host